 As with any type of marketing strategy, it’s important to begin by pinpointing your target audience.
 You should do this by first closely examining your customer base, and determining what products and services have garnered the most favourable responses from them.
 In addition, you’ll want to consider demographic factors (the age group of your audience, their primary locations, etc).

 After you’ve identified your target audience, you’ll be well-prepared to start planning your video schedule.
-You should begin by creating a video that introduces your company and your channel, and which clearly showcases your unique selling points.
-Keep in mind that you’ll want most videos to be short and concise for maximum shareability, as attention spans are limited.
+You should begin by creating a video that introduces your company and channel, and clearly showcases your unique selling points.
+You’ll want most videos to be short and concise for maximum shareability, as attention spans are limited.
 In most cases, three to five minutes is the optimal range.

 There are a variety of free, open-source tools that can help you plan your videos more efficiently.
 One notable example is Storyboarder, an intuitive, responsive platform that lets you upload images for scenes or draw them in directly.
 Storyboard integrates seamlessly with Photoshop, and lets you export your storyboards in multiple formats.